Gas station worker safety

 In recent years, “gas and dash”, robberies and other violent incidents at retail fuel outlets and convenience stores have resulted in worker deaths and serious injuries.

-The act amends the Occupational Health and Safety Code to make the following initiatives mandatory in Alberta’s fuel and convenience stores:
+The act updates the Occupational Health and Safety (OHS) Code to make the following initiatives mandatory in Alberta’s fuel and convenience stores:

 - pre-payment for fuel

 Resources will be provided to help retailers communicate these changes to their customers, including:

 - mandatory pre-pay stickers for gas pumps (coming in April)